Sek13H/DS-Firmware-Archive/README.md

 - Build Date: August 20, 2004 (2004-08-20)?
 - File release date: July 30, 2022 (2022-07-30)
 - Status: Find.
-Rare Pre-launch Prototype (X4 Hardware Revision)
+Ultra-rare Pre-launch Prototype (X4 Hardware Revision)
 - Released by: Nintendo, Found: Forest of Illusion
 - Information: The earliest (after 040615) firmware version known to us at the moment has fundamental differences from the release.